Chase-Garrett/flock/README.md

 ## Usage

-Once you have cloned the repository and verified all depencies are correctly installed, you can run the application by using either or `npm run start`.
+Once you have cloned the repository and verified all depencies are correctly installed, you can run the application by using `npm run start`.
 As this is a backend API the best way to interface with this is to use a program like "Insomnia".
 You are able to make normal CRUD HTTP requests as outlined in the routes directory.
 Running locally the application is set for `localhost:3001` thus all API routes will follow the format `localhost:3001/api/`.
 For users the routes are as follows:

 - `/api/users/` returns all users
 - `/api/users/:userId` returns an individual user matching the userId